simonmichael/hledger/doc/RELEASING.md

 - Make things a little better each time through: simpler, more reliable, better documented, more automated, easier, faster, cheaper, higher quality.

-- When starting a release, save a copy of this file (RELEASING2.md) and update notes there until after release, to avoid obstructing git branch switching.
+- Optionally save this file as RELEASING2.md and update notes there until after release, if it's interfering with git branch switching.

 - Use and update scripts, in `Justfile`, `Shake.hs`, `tools/` etc.

 - Do all releases from a release branch.

-- Update changelogs & announcements in the release branch. master's are updated only by post-release merge.
+- Update dev changelogs frequently in master.
+Finalise changelogs in the release branch.
+Merge back to master after release.
   (Related older doc: [CHANGELOGS](CHANGELOGS.md))

 - All release binaries should be built from the release-tagged commit.
   The binaries' --version output should match the release tag and release date.

-- When releasing a package, also release all the packages that depend on it.
-  Try to do full releases including all the hledger packages, not partial releases.
+- Try to do only full releases including all four main hledger packages; partial releases add complexity.

 - Try to avoid pre-announcing a hard release date.
   It will always take more time than you think,